15 days and 14 nights

-On arrival in Ulan Bator around at noon, you will be greeted by our representatives and the Mongolian part of your journey will begin.
-After breakfast at the hotel, you will transfer to the National Park 'Terelj' (110km) which is situated in a picturesque mountain valley.
-We will stop at Ovoo, a pile of stones built as a landmark for worship near the mountain pass.
+On arrival in Ulaanbaatar around noon, you will be greeted by our representatives and the Mongolian part of your journey will begin.
+After breakfast at the hotel, you will transfer to the National Park "Terelj" (110km) which is situated in a picturesque mountain valley.
+We will stop at Ovoo, a sacred pile of stones built as a landmark for worship near the mountain pass.

 On arrival, you will have lunch.
 The resort offers a wide range of optional activities (paid separately on the spot) including; archery, horse cart riding and trekking.
 Dinner will be served in a ger-café and you will spend the night in a ger (the traditional Mongolian nomadic house) in the middle of the endless step.

-After breakfast, we will head back towards Ulan Bator, stopping to visit a nomadic family along the way.
+After breakfast, we will head back towards Ulaanbaatar, stopping to visit a nomadic family along the way.

 After the museum, you will have some free time to shop in a real, Mongolian Department store.
 Dinner is at a local restaurant.
 You will spend this night in your hotel.